-Cindy Crawford Washes Car In A Bikini & High Heels & Instagram Cant Take It
+Cindy Crawford Washes Car In A Bikini & High Heels, Instagram Can’t Take It

 In an interview with PorterEdit, Crawford explained her reasoning behind taking off her clothes in a respectable way.

 “Part of the reason I wanted to do it was that I thought, at what age is being naked not beautiful anymore?
 Is there a sell-by date on us?” she said.

 She also admitted that while she doesn’t look the same way she did when she was 20 or 30, she did not understand why she couldn’t still show off her body and be proud of how it looked.
 She said that there was a place in her private life where she wanted to feel beautiful naked.

-Crawford’s update on Friday may have been from a few years ago, but recent photos show that she looks just as fantastic as she ever has.
+Crawford’s update on Friday may have been from a few years ago, but recent photos show that she looks just as fantastic as she always has.

-Fans wanting to stay up-to-date with Crawford can follow her Instagram account.
+Fans who want to stay up to date with Crawford can follow her Instagram account.